keith-ng/Projects/HLTV Website Scraper/README.md

 - Historic team ranks of teams with points
 - Events' information

-Data Cleaning
-- Create dataset for a specific team to prepare for Analysis

 ### For The Future

 Create prediction model to predict winner or round handicaps.